Correlation functions of harmonic lattices in d-dimensional space: Correlators on finite harmonic lattices

 \section{Correlators on finite harmonic lattices}

-We consider a free scalar field in $(d+1)$ dimensional Lorentzian space-time and discretize it into a cubic lattice with $L^d$ sites of harmonic oscillators coupled with neighbor sites by spring-like interaction.
+We consider a free scalar field in $(d+1)$ dimensional Lorentzian space-time and discretize it into a cubic lattice with $L^d$ sites of harmonic oscillators coupled with nearest neighborhood.
 The Hamiltonian is given by